 This line of research is dedicated to the study of social and sustainable motivations and perspectives in innovation and entrepreneurship processes.
 It considers for-profit, nonprofit and hybrid organizations, their relationships and related policies.
 It also includes topics such as strategic corporate social responsibility (with connections to strategy), microcredit (with connections to finance) and stakeholder management.
 In recent years, the key role of social innovation and social entrepreneurship in facing societal challenges and creating an inclusive and sustainable economy has been widely acknowledged.
 The diffusion of an entrepreneurial culture for social innovation and the creation of social start-ups require specific supporting institutions and policies within the ecosystem.

 This research aims at identifying and investigating the role of supporting institutions such as social incubators and accelerators, but also social co-working spaces and dedicated programmes in traditional accelerators, incubators, universities.
-How such institutions affect the emergence and the evolution over time of social business models will be a key issue to be addressed.
-The line of research will also involve the analysis of the innovative financial tools related to impact investing in order to investigate their economic rationales and long-term sustainability.
-Furthermore, attention will be devoted to studies aimed at understanding how to better manage and transfer new technologies and affordable technologies to developing countries (including ad-hoc developed technologies developed at Politecnico di Torino and in other universities).
-Finally themes linked to the new trends in philanthropy (e.g. venture philanthropy) and new trends in non-profit organization and management will be explored.
+How such institutions affect the emergence and the evolution over time of social business models is a key issue to be addressed.
+The line of research also involve the analysis of the innovative financial tools related to impact investing in order to investigate their economic rationales and long-term sustainability.
+Furthermore, attention is devoted to studies aimed at understanding how to better manage and transfer new technologies and affordable technologies to developing countries (including ad-hoc developed technologies developed at Politecnico di Torino and in other universities).
+Finally themes linked to the new trends in philanthropy (e.g. venture philanthropy) and new trends in non-profit organization and management is explored.